MrAAGO/Exchange-Server-2019/README.md

 ##**Managing a Distribution Group with powershell**##
 **PowerShell to manage distribution groups in Exchange 2019.
 Here are some examples of how to perform common management tasks:**

-  -Adding members to a group:
+  - Adding members to a group:
  ```powershell
   Add-DistributionGroupMember -Identity "GroupName" -Member "User1","User2"
 ```
-  -Removing members from a group:
+  - Removing members from a group:
   ```powershell
   Remove-DistributionGroupMember -Identity "GroupName" -Member "User1","User2"
 ```
--Modifying Group properties:
+- Modifying Group properties:
 ```powershell
   Set-DistributionGroup -Identity "GroupName" -PropertyName "PropertyValue"
 ```